Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Getting to Cairns

 Cairns Airport (CNS) receives direct flights from most Australian capital cities and a number of international destinations.
-The airport is about 7 km from the city centre — roughly 10 minutes by taxi.
+The airport is about 7 km from the city centre — roughly 10 minutes by taxi or rideshare.
 All reef boats depart from the Reef Fleet Terminal at Cairns Marlin Marina, in the heart of the city.
 Most Cairns accommodation is within walking distance or a short drive of the marina.

 How Many Days on the Reef?